 Having focused on what return on investment you get from Applegate, it’s worth looking at how to gain substantially more results from your website visitors (overall, not just via Applegate) …

 Having analysed what you do or don’t gain from an Applegate listing of your business, we’ve hopefully focused you on what’s most important: gaining MORE business from your website.

 Yes, what follows all refers to our own product (A1WebStats).

-Yes, it’s easy to get a free 30 day trial and then super easy to get a quick return on investment if deciding to continue afterwards (at a cost of £59 per month, with no contract).
+Yes, it’s easy to get a free 30 day trial and then super easy to get a quick return on investment if deciding to continue afterwards (over 95% of our customers pay from £30-50 per month, with no contract).

 No, you never get a sales pitch during a free trial.
 We’re a UK business dedicated to helping small to medium-sized businesses (in the UK and worldwide) to gain significantly higher results from their websites for minimal cost.
 Our free trial is there purely to show where the opportunities are and you’re guaranteed to get no form of sales pitch from us.